bookchiq/obsidian-tasks/docsv2/queries/combining-filters.md

 >
 > We are keeping a list of [[migration#Current Status and Known Problems|Known Problems]] with the conversion.
 >
-> If you notice any other problems in this page, compared to the old one, please let us know in [#1706](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1706#issuecomment-1454284835).
+> If you notice any other problems in this page, compared to [the old one](https://obsidian-tasks-group.github.io/obsidian-tasks/queries/combining-filters/), please let us know in [#1706](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1706#issuecomment-1454284835).
 >
 > Please include:
 >
-> - The URL of the problem page
+> - The URL of this problem page
 > - A screenshot of the problem.
 >
 > Thank you!